How can we accomplish anything unless people know what we are trying to do?

 As Matthew 5:16 says; Just so, your light must shine before others, that they may see your good deeds and glorify your heavenly Father.
 Thus, it is important that we as Brother Knights offer encouragement to Catholics to be involved on many different levels.
 In addition, to make contact with potential members, we must publicize our good deeds in all the places where eligible Catholic men and their families gather, through multiple formats.

-The Knight Lite is the Iowa Knights of Columbus monthly newsletter that has pertinent information along with reflective columns and interesting stories.
+The Iowa Knightlite is the Iowa Knights of Columbus e-newsletter that has pertinent information along with reflective columns and interesting stories.
 Grand Knights and Financial Secretaries of record automatically receive this mailing.
-All Brother Knights are encouraged to subscribe.
+All Brother Knights are encouraged to subscribe by clicking HERE.

 The Iowa Knights of Columbus Facebook page contains articles, pictures and information interesting to Brother Knights and their families in addition to all Catholic in general.
-Search for Iowa Knights of Columbus and if you find it interesting click on the "Like" button.
+Search for Iowa Knights of Columbus and click on the "Like" button.